sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/europe/README.md

 Censorinus makes mention of this water/fire sequence as being coincident to a planetary cycle in De Die Natali (238 AD): "There is a period called 'the supreme year' by Aristotle, at the end of which the sun, moon and all the planets return to their original position.
 This 'supreme year' has a great winter, called by the Greeks 'kataklysmos', which means deluge, and a great summer, called by the Greeks 'ekpyrosis' or combustion of the world.
 The world, actually, seems to be inundated and burned alternately in each of these epochs".

+## 400 BC Helike event

+Helike (/ˈhɛlɪkiː/; Greek: Ἑλίκη, pronounced [heˈlikɛː], modern Greek pronunciation: [eˈlici]) was an ancient Greek polis (city-state)[1] that was submerged by a tsunami in the winter of 373 BC.
+Lines up with Alexander the Great 400 BC https://en.wikipedia.org/wiki/Helike

 ### Encke causing Ekpyrosis?

 Could this be ekpyrosis following katakysmos a few years later?
 The idea of us passing directly through the main stream is a serious consideration.